The Man in the Garden

 Colette Maxfield

-Colette Maxfield lives in the U.K. near the point where the Thames river meets the Kennet canal.
+Colette Maxfield (she/her) lives in the U.K. near the point where the Thames river meets the Kennet canal.
 Currently working in a University/union setting.
-Writing free verse poetry and has poems published via The Broken Spine, DarkWinter Literary Magazine and Silly Goose Press.
+Published via The Broken Spine, Blood+Honey, DarkWinter Literary Magazine and Silly Goose Press.

 Previous